rivosinc/JumpStart/docs/reference_manual.md

 **Diags are expected to follow the [RISC-V ABI Calling Convention](https://github.com/riscv-non-isa/riscv-elf-psabi-doc/blob/master/riscv-cc.adoc).**

-**The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for JumpStart purposes and should not be used in diags.** TP is used to point to a per hart attributes structure and GP is used as a temporary in JumpStart routines.
+**The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for JumpStart purposes and should not be used in diags.** TP is used to point to a per cpu attributes structure and GP is used as a temporary in JumpStart routines.

 ## Diag Attributes

-The Diag Attributes file specifies the memory layout and various attributes of the diag such as the MMU mode, number of active harts, etc.
+The Diag Attributes file specifies the memory layout and various attributes of the diag such as the MMU mode, number of active cpus, etc.

 The default diag attribute values are defined in the [Source Attributes YAML file](../src/public/jumpstart_public_source_attributes.yaml).

-### `active_hart_mask`
+### `active_cpu_mask`

-Binary bitmask controlling how many active harts are in the diag.
-Any hart that is not part of the bitmask will be sent to `wfi`.
+Binary bitmask controlling how many active cpus are in the diag.
+Any cpu that is not part of the bitmask will be sent to `wfi`.

-Default: `0b1` or 1 hart active.
+Default: `0b1` or 1 cpu active.

-Specifies the active harts in the diag.
-The default is `0b1` or 1 hart active.
+Specifies the active cpus in the diag.
+The default is `0b1` or 1 cpu active.

 ### `enable_virtualization`